 We booked into the Sheraton hotel in, near enough, the centre of Boston.
-If you’re looking for ra place to stay I’d highly recommend it, the staff were very friendly and the location was great for shopping, eating and access to various touristy activities.
+If you’re looking for a place to stay I’d highly recommend it, the staff were very friendly and the location was great for shopping, eating and access to various touristy activities.

-Anyways, Saturday morning came and we dragged ourselves out of bed, grabbed a starbucks from the hotel lobby and headed to the city centre marked by Quincy Market.
+Anyways, Saturday morning came and we dragged ourselves out of bed, grabbed a Starbucks from the hotel lobby and headed to the city centre marked by Quincy Market.

 It’s full of the most amazing sights and smells, from cookies and pretzels to lobster and beer.
 If you’re lucky there may even be a few free samples to sniff out.

 After a little exploring around the market place we headed to our meeting point for the Freedom Trail, basically a guided tour around the city led by a gent in a costume.